JamesMGreene/add-ooo-to-services-schedule-spreadsheet/README.md

-# `add-ooo-to-services-google-calendar` :calendar:
+# `add-ooo-to-services-schedule-spreadsheet` :calendar:

-A GitHub Action to add a new OOO to the GitHub Services Google Calendar when an OOO issue is opened
+A GitHub Action to update the GitHub Services Schedule Google Spreadsheet when an `/ooo` slash command comment is created in an OOO issue

 ## Prerequisites